 That’s a snapshot of Don's lean strong waist on November 30, 2016 at 55 years of age.
 It measured about 31.5 inches in circumference.
-I use a macrobiotic diet to keep it lean and resistance training to make it progressively stronger.
+At that time I was consuming a carbohydrate-rich, macrobiotic ~ defying the belief that 'carbs make you fat.'

 In my book Intermittent Fasting I discuss research that suggests that if you want to get a really lean strong waist, it is best to eat a most of your food early in the day, as food eaten late in the day triggers lipid storage mechanisms favoring body fat gain, insulin resistance, and elevated blood lipids.